 College: Denim Day 2026

-Avoid being alone
+Avoid being alone with

-with someone you do not know.
+someone you do not know.
 Also, if you notice anything that you do not feel

 comfortable when dating; Use an escape plan with someone you can trust.
 Do not

-force yourself to stay longer on your date, especially if it feels
+force yourself to stay longer on your date, especially if it feels uncomfortable.

-other's behaviors can help you notice more of what is going on.
+behaviors can help you notice more of what is going on.
 If your date is

 drunken, do not stay alone with them especially if they force themselves to be